FAQ

 What is the SST School Building Committee (SBC)?
 Who is involved?

-The SST SBC is charged with coordinating and facilitating the design and construction of a new or renovated school.
-There are fifteen voting members of the SST SBC, which consist of Public Schools staff and elected officials, as well as community members with experience in the building/construction and education industries.
+The SST SBC is charged with coordinating and facilitating the school’s design and construction.
+There are 15 voting members of the SST SBC, who are school staff, elected officials and community members with experience in the building/construction and education industries.
 Please visit the project team page to review a list of SBC members.

 What is the timeline for the SST project?

-This project is expected to take anywhere from five to seven years given the rigorous and multi-step process the MSBA requires.
-The process began in April 2021 when the MSBA invited SST into the Eligibility Period following the submittal of a Statement of Interest (SOI).
-It is anticipated that construction or renovation of SST, at the earliest, may begin in 2025 with project completion in 2027/2028.
-Final Project Schedule will be determined in a later design phase.
+This project is expected to take anywhere from five to seven years, given the MSBA’s rigorous and multi-step process.
+The process began in April 2021 when the MSBA invited South Shore Tech into the Eligibility Period, following the submittal of a Statement of Interest (SOI).
+Once the project receives approval, construction is targeted to start in 2026 and the new school will open in January 2029.

 How much will the project cost?
 How will the project be paid for?

-The estimated total cost of the SST Project is between $250M and $300M; however, the actual total project will be unknown until the Feasibility Study is completed.
-The MSBA will reimburse for eligible project costs during construction.
-The reimbursement rates are dependent upon various socioeconomic factors, as well as limitations related to square footage, with a minimum base rate of 31 percent up to a maximum of 80 percent.
+The estimated total cost of the South Shore Tech project is $276,449,480 including contingencies.
+The MSBA will reimburse the school for eligible project costs and the reimbursement rates are dependent upon various socioeconomic factors, as well as limitations related to square footage.
 Several factors can increase the MSBA’s reimbursement rate, including a community income factor, community property factor and community poverty factor.
-Historically, the MSBA’s reimbursement rate covers approximately 60 percent of the total project cost.
-The remaining costs will be funded through a municipal bond that will be paid throughout a thirty-year period.
+The estimated MSBA reimbursement is currently a minimum of $109,641,623.
+The remaining costs will be funded through municipal bonds paid throughout a 20-30 year period.
+Visit the Tax Impact page for estimated costs for each town.

 Where can I go to learn more information about this project?
 How can I stay informed?

 The SST SBC is committed to an inclusive, transparent process.
 As the project progresses, there will be considerable opportunities for public input and community engagement, including stakeholder surveys and public meetings.
-The project website has information to stay informed, such as relevant news articles, meeting agendas, minutes and presentationsfrom the SBC meetings.
-The project website will be updated regularly as new information is available.
-SBC meetings are also posted regularly and open to the public.
-Please direct any further questions to the Project Email: (info@southshoretechproject.com).
+The project website has resources to stay informed, such as relevant news articles, meeting agendas, minutes and presentations from the SBC meetings.
+We will update the project website regularly as new information is available.
+SBC meetings are also posted and open to the public.
+Please direct any further questions to the project email: (info@southshoretechproject.com).